304 North Cardinal

 Güher Pekinel: No, I don’t think so.
 But of course you need to practice more to be able to perform that way.

 Süher Pekinel: This is more logical to us to place the instruments back to each other.
-At the end in a Duo Performance the musicians are both playing as soloists.
+At the end of a duo performance the musicians are both playing as soloists.

 PIANONews: You used this emplacement especially for the orchestral concerts, didn’t you?

 Güher Pekinel: The conductors were always astonished and wouldn’t like to play in that unfamiliar way.
-But mostly we could interfuse our emplacement.
+But mostly we could persuade our emplacement.

-You know, if you really pay attention on the exact measurement between the gap of two pianos, which we always do, the sound changes immediately and that convinces the conductor.
+You know, if you really pay attention on the exact measurement between the gap of two pianos, which we always do, the sound of the pianos changes immediately and that convinced the conductors who pursuit this difference from the hall.

 Thoughts on Treasures

-Güher Pekinel: We were asked to create on our own a special collection of variety for the Box to reflect the development of our musical Journey with different aspects , such as Bartók Sonata for two pianos and percussion from Arthaus.
+Güher Pekinel: We were asked to create on our own a special collection of variety for the Box to reflect the development of our musical Journey with different aspects , such as Bartók Sonata for two pianos and percussion and the concerto two pianos and orchestra from Arthaus.

 PIANONews: But “Treasures”isn’t a jubilee Box, right?

-Süher Pekinel: We are paying attention on perfect details also for the sound quality.
-With the emplacement with pianos lids open and back to each other, the listener can hear each nuance and the exact poetic tone with richness.
-So that the original sound of the instrument and the personal “touché” is reflected.
+Süher Pekinel: Perfectionism needs to internalize all the different details in every dimension.
+With the emplacement with pianos lids open and back to each other, the listener can hear each nuance and the exact poetic timbre with richness.
+So, that the original sound of the instrument and the personal “touché” is reflected.

 PIANONews: Do you have a studio in which the pianos are accordingly placed?